Working Papers

 In public policy: The Edinburgh Reforms, His Majesty’s Treasury Call for Evidence

-Banks’ internal capital allocation, the leverage ratio requirement and risk-taking (2021) – with Quynh-Anh Vo (BoE) – BoE Staff WP 956
+Banks’ internal capital allocation, the leverage ratio requirement and risk-taking (first version: December 2021) – with Quynh-Anh Vo (BoE) – Submitted

 This paper examines how banks’ asset risk is affected by the level (ie group or business unit) at which regulatory requirements are applied.
 We develop a theoretical model and calibrate it to UK banks.
 Our main finding is that the impact differs depending on which regulatory constraint is binding at the group level.
 If that is the leverage ratio requirement, then the allocation of regulatory constraints to business units either maintains or decreases the riskiness of banks’ investment portfolios.
 However, if the risk-weighted requirement is the binding constraint at the group level, applying regulatory requirements at the business unit level can lead to banks selecting riskier asset portfolios as optimal.
 We also find that the impact on banks’ asset risk differs across bank business models.